 Knowledge is obsolete, so now what?: Pavan Arora at TEDxFoggyBottom.
 Education Ted Talks.
 Dan Ariely on the Truth About Dishonesty, Animated.
 By Maria Popova “It’s all about rationalization.”

-Erin Eastwood details the surprising "back from the dead" discovery of the coelacanth and explains how this fish's fins shed light on the evolutionary movement of vertebrates from water to land.
-Lesson by Erin Eastwood, animation by James Price for The Foreign Correspondents' Club.
+But the amount of mass has remained constant throughout existence even during the birth and death of stars, planets and you.
+How can the universe grow while maintaining its mass?
+Todd Ramsey answers that question by unravelling the law of conservation of mass.
+Lesson by Todd Ramsey, animation by Vegso/Banyai.
 Arvind Gupta: Turning trash into toys for learning.
 TEDxMaastricht - Simon Sinek - "First why and then trust" What a Non-Partisan Plan for U.S. Entrepeneurship Would Look Like - Derek Thompson.
 The Republican National Convention praised small businesses and the Democratic response will praise the administration's role in helping job creators.

-"Kohl's is committed to kids' education and we are thrilled to partner with TED to provide inspiring educational tools for teachers and students around the world" TED Reveals Top 20 Most-Watched Talks, Sir Ken Robinson Tops The List.
+"Kohl's is committed to kids' education and we are thrilled to partner with TED to provide inspiring educational tools for teachers and students around the world" TED-Ed seeks to inspire curiosity by harnessing the talent of the world's best teachers and visualizers – and by providing educators with new tools that spark and facilitate learning.
+TED-Ed launched in March with a channel on YouTube, as well as an open call for educators and animators to submit lesson ideas and animation reels.
+TED Reveals Top 20 Most-Watched Talks, Sir Ken Robinson Tops The List.
 Warning: Clicking through to see the top 20 most watched TEDTalks is akin to finding a new show on Netflix.